iov-one/docs/docs/weave/tutorial/11-cron.md

 }
 ```

-**Warning:** Due to the implementation details, transaction is guaranteed to be executed after
+**Warning:** Due to the implementation details, the transaction is guaranteed to be executed after a
-given time, but not exactly at given time.
-If another transaction is already scheduled for the
-exact same time, execution of this transaction is delayed until the next free slot.
+given time, but not exactly at a given time.
+If another transaction is already scheduled for the same time, the execution of this transaction is delayed until the next free slot.

 **Important Note:** An authentication address, Condition, is passed to the scheduler because, in
 the usual flow, before processing the message, signature is validated to authenticate and later